-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent), or delegation of leave to person other than the parents provided in the case of different circumstances (a court case challenging this policy regarding multiple births was rejected in 2011).
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent), or delegation of leave to person other than the parents

-- In Nova Scotia, if the child for whom leave is taken is hospitalized for more than one week, an employee can return to work and take the unused portion of the leave when the child is released (this can only be taken once per leave). - As noted for Maternity benefits, no additional benefits are
+- In Nova Scotia, if the child for whom leave is taken is hospitalized for more than one week, an employee can return to work and take the unused portion of the leave when the child is released (this can only be taken once per leave). - As noted for Maternity benefits, no additional EI parental benefits are provided in the case of different circumstances (a court case challenging this policy regarding multiple births was rejected in 2011). - In Québec, non-shareable parental benefit weeks are granted to each parent in case of multiple births or adoptions since January 2021 (5 weeks to each parent at 70 per cent in the basic plan and 3 weeks to each parent at 75 per cent in the special plan).